Quranic Dua for Marriage, Employment & Other Blessings (+ FREE Dua Printable)

 My Lord, I am in need of whatever good you send down to me.
 [28:24]

-The girls came back and offered to take Prophet Musa (as) to their home, where their father wanted to meet him.
-Their father, Prophet Shuaib (as), offered him a job, shelter, and marriage – “Tend to my fields and I will give my daughter’s hand to you in marriage.”
+Their father turned out to be Prophet Shuaib (as), who offered him a job, shelter, and marriage – “Tend to my fields and I will give my daughter’s hand to you in marriage.”

 And thus, Prophet Musa (as) went from being unemployed to employed, homeless to having a home, and alone to having a family, within moments.

-You can recite this dua any time during the day, but specifically after every fardh salah or after praying 2 rakahs of voluntary prayer.
+You can recite this Dua any time during the day, but specifically after every Fardh Salah or after praying 2 Rakahs of voluntary prayer.

-Khadija Khan is a wife, mommy, certified life coach, and Islamic counselor.
-She is passionate about helping Muslim women reach their goals in all areas of life.
-She writes about things like Islamic spirituality, relationships, parenting, and personal development.
-Continue Reading…
+Khadija Khan is a mental health and spiritual wellness coach.
+With over 5 years of experience, she is passionate about helping Muslim women heal from depression and anxiety to find joy and fulfilment in their lives.
+She writes on the topics of Islamic spirituality, relationships, parenting, and personal development.
+Continue Reading...